louisdtb/Trillo-react-project/README.md

 The styling and layout from Jonas' project are kept with modifications:

-- Colors are changed from tones of pink to blue and gold
+- Colors and logo are changed from tones of pink to blue and gold
 - Nav items use React Router to display different pages
 - The user menu item now has a hover dropdown menu
 - UseState is used to display conditional content based on the active page